-1. Dumbbell Holds
+1. Dumbbell holds

 Standing with feet shoulder-width apart and arms at your sides, hold a heavy dumbbell in each hand.
-Maintain perfect posture, engaging your biceps (not simply locking your arms).
+Maintain perfect posture and engage your biceps (avoid locking your arms).

-To build even more strength in your grip, hold the head of a light dumbbell (instead of the dumbbell bar) in each hand for at least 30 seconds.
+Pro tip: To build even more strength in your grip, hold the head of a light dumbbell (instead of the dumbbell bar) in each hand for at least 30 seconds.

-2. Timed Hangs
+2. Timed hangs

 Think about internally rotating your shoulders and pressing them down (not letting them up around your neck) to set your shoulder blades.
 Focus on using your back muscles to keep shoulder blades (scapula) in a level position.
 Repeat 5 times.

 Hang from a pull-up bar with hands facing away from body and feet off the ground.
-Press down shoulders and gently squeeze shoulder blades together.
+Press shoulders down and gently squeeze shoulder blades together.
 Release back to a normal hang with shoulder blades level and apart.
 Repeat 15 times.

-4. Prone Bat Wings
+4. Prone bat wings

 With elbows close to your body, pull up dumbbells (as though you’re rowing) by squeezing shoulder blades together.
 The dumbbells should be in line with your ribcage or waist (not armpits).
 Hold for 10 seconds at the top of your row.
 Repeat 5 times.

 Place hands on floor, directly under shoulders, and legs straight behind you with feet hip-width apart (at the top of a push-up position).

-6. Hollow Hold Bananas
+6. Hollow hold bananas

 Lie faceup on the floor, with legs straight and arms stretched overhead.
 Keeping your low back flat to the ground, activate abs and lift your arms, head, and legs off the floor.
 Hold for 15 seconds.
 Repeat 5 times.

-7. Supine Cable Pull-Down
+7. Supine cable pull-down

 Keeping arms straight (but not locked), squeeze shoulder blades together and pull the cable overhead and down toward your chest.
 Slowly return the cable to starting position.
 Repeat 15 times.

-8. Plate Pinch
+8. Plate pinch

 Stack two or more small weight plates together with the smooth sides facing out.
 Standing in a relaxed position with arms at your sides, squeeze them together between your thumb and fingers for at least 30 seconds.

-9. Kettlebell Bottom-Up Press
+9. Kettlebell bottom-up press

 Hold a kettlebell upside down (by the handle) in your right hand, elbow bent and level with your chest.
 Slowly press the kettlebell overhead, keeping the bell balanced toward the ceiling.
-Repeat 15 times then switch hands.
+Repeat 15 times, then switch hands.

-10. Inverted Rows
+10. Inverted rows

 Stand facing an empty barbell racked at about chest height.
 Hold the bar with an overhand grip, hands shoulder-width apart and elbows bent.
 Walk feet underneath the bar, so your body is angled, and you are facing the ceiling.

-11. Stability Ball Roll-Outs
+11. Stability ball roll-outs

 From a kneeling position on the floor, clasp your hands and place them on a stability ball.
-Keeping your back flat and body in line from head to toe (don’t let your butt rise or fall).
+Keep your back flat and body in line from head to toe (don’t let your butt rise or fall).

-12. Empty Bar 100's
+12. Empty bar 100s

-Phase 1: Isometric Hold
+Phase 1: Isometric hold

 Goal: Hold chin above bar for 60 seconds

-Pull your shoulders down and back, brace your core, and step off box, keeping chin above the bar as long as you can.
-When your chin drops below bar, rest two minutes.
+Pull your shoulders down and back, brace your core, and step off the box.
+Keep your chin above the bar as long as you can.
+When your chin drops below the bar, rest for two minutes.
 Repeat, trying to beat your previous time.

-Once you’re able to hold chin above the bar for 60 seconds, move on to Phase 2.
+Once you’re able to hold your chin above the bar for 60 seconds, move on to Phase 2.